Dr. Patrick McCue

 DVM, PhD, DACT

 Dr. Patrick McCue graduated from veterinary school at the University of California, Davis, in 1986.
 He subsequently completed an internship in Large Animal Medicine and Surgery at the University of Pennsylvania and a residency in Equine Reproduction at the University of California, Davis.
-McCue became a Diplomate of the American College of Theriogenologists in 1991 and received a PhD in Comparative Pathology, with an emphasis on reproductive endocrinology and ovarian pathology in the mare, from UC-Davis in 1992.
-McCue joined the faculty at Colorado State University in 1994 where he is currently the Iron Rose Ranch Professor of Equine Theriogenology.
+He became a Diplomate of the American College of Theriogenologists in 1991 and received a PhD in Comparative Pathology, with an emphasis on reproductive endocrinology and ovarian pathology in the mare, from UC-Davis in 1992.
+McCue joined the faculty at Colorado State University in 1994 where he is the Iron Rose Ranch Professor of Equine Theriogenology.

-and over 300 refereed publications, textbook chapters, scientific proceedings chapters, and abstracts.
-McCue has written over 200 monthly columns called 'The Breeding Shed' for The American Quarter Horse Journal.
-His research interests include infectious endometritis, reproductive endocrinology, reproductive pathology, and embryo transfer.
+and over 300 refereed publications, textbook chapters, scientific proceedings chapters and abstracts.
+He has also written over 200 monthly columns called 'The Breeding Shed' for The American Quarter Horse Journal.
+Research interests include infectious endometritis, reproductive endocrinology, reproductive pathology, and embryo transfer.